Interpretable machine-learning identification of the crossover from subradiance to superradiance in an atomic array: Crossover in the images of attribution

 In Fig. \ref{fig4}, we use $m$ $=$ $1000$ steps in the integrated gradients and present the attribution images for three different interparticle distances from strong to moderate RDDI.
+Each pixels of the images are normalized within respective parameter regimes of interparticle distances and present the importance feature, where the scale close to one represents the most relevant and sensitive pixel that leads to machine's predictions of the eigen decay rates.
+The negative scale, on the other hand, means the counteractive effect on its predictions.
 The attribution images of the most subradiant and superradiant decay rates present similar feature importance, whereas the crossover regions of some representative eigen-decay rates $\Gamma_m\sim\Gamma$ distinguish from the subradiant and superradiant regimes (SSRs).
 For a smaller $d_s$ under strong RDDI in Fig. \ref{fig4}(a), both NN and next NN coupling ranges are important for SSRs, in huge contrast to the spreading features of the crossover regime in its off-diagonal parts along with a suppression at short distance.
 This indicates that the crossover region with the eigen-decay rates close to the intrinsic ones correspond to the interaction range at a longer distance.
 This makes sense since RDDI at longer distances have a weaker effect on the collective decay rates, leading to a flat spectrum of $\Gamma_m\approx\Gamma$.

 When we increase $d_s$ in Figs. \ref{fig4}(b) and \ref{fig4}(c), we find that the next NN and the NN coupling range stands out in the SSRs, respectively.
 By contrast, the respective crossover region has extending off-diagonal stripes of positive and negative features, which is most prominent in the middle plot of Fig. \ref{fig4}(b).
 For longer interparticle distances, long-range interferences of RDDI could arise and lead to relatively complex structures in the crossover regimes.
 In general, the attributions in SSRs manifest more significantly at short distances compared to the crossover regime, which allows us to identify the onset to move from the subradiance to superradiance.